0x09/resdet/doc/libresdet.md

-libresdet is a small library for analyzing potential original resolutions in an image.
+libresdet is a library for analyzing potential original resolutions in an image.

 # Table of Contents